cal-adapt/climakitae/README.md

 ## About Cal-Adapt

-Climakitae is developed as part of the [Cal-Adapt Analytics Engine](https://analytics.cal-adapt.org), California's premier platform for climate data and tools.
+Climakitae is developed as part of the [Cal-Adapt Analytics Engine](https://analytics.cal-adapt.org), a platform for California climate data and tools.
 Cal-Adapt provides access to cutting-edge climate science to support adaptation planning and decision-making.

 ## Getting Started